Why Is Your Job Search Unproductive?

 ✅ Exploring your network and working on your networking skills.

-✅ If there are no interviews for more than a month, change the approach.
+If there are no interviews for more than a month, consider adjusting your approach.
+Be wise.
+Work smarter, not harder.